What are GxP guidelines?

 Good Practice (GxP) standards are set by governing agencies like the Food and Drug Administration (FDA) for industries that are heavily regulated.
 Organizations in the Life Sciences including Biotechnology, Medical Device, Pharmaceutical, and Diagnostics have requirements set to ensure products manufactured are safe and meet strict quality standards throughout the entire process of production.

 An organization that is highly regulated must have fully trained staff with clearly defined responsibilities to ensure procedures are followed.
-The procedures must be clearly defined, well-documented and consistent to cover all critical processes.
+The procedures must be clearly written, well-documented and consistent to cover all critical processes.
 Premises and equipment should have established measures, schedules, and records while products have specifications for testing, sampling, status control, and records.

 Types of GxP

 The ‘x’ represents a field of focus for Good Practice compliance standards.
 Good Manufacturing Practices (GMP) ensure packages and products are labeled correctly, are uncontaminated and meet intended claims.
-Good Documentation Practices (GDP) maintain product quality throughout all stages of the supply chain.
+Good Documentation Practices (GDP) ensure product quality is maintained throughout all stages of the supply chain.
 Good Laboratory Practices (GLP) promote the development of quality and reliable test data.
 Good Clinical Practices (GCP) ensure subject rights are protected and that data is credible in clinical trials.

 A documented Quality Management Systems must be put in place for all Life Sciences organizations to ensure reliable processes have been implemented and followed.
 Whether a company must comply with GCP, GDP, GLP or GMP, Arbour Group’s client-focused approach assists in testing a computerized system for its specific GxP validation specifications.
-Ensure adequate procedural controls are established and proper system user training is put in place with Arbour’s GxP compliance consultants.
+Ensure adequate procedural controls are established and proper system user training is put in place with Arbour Group's GxP compliance consultants.

 The GxP System Validation Process